The Easiest Way to Clean Out a Pumpkin

 Cleaning out a pumpkin for carving is fairly simple, but we've got a few tips that make the messy task even easier.
-In the steps below, we'll walk you through the process from how to make the initial cut to tools you can use to get it done quickly.
+In the steps below, we'll show you everything you need to know about how to clean out a pumpkin—from how to make the initial cut to all the pumpkin carving tools you can use to get it done quickly.

 One thing you'll definitely want to do before carving: Protect your work surface.
 Whether you're carving your jack-o-lanterns indoors or outside, you'll want to put down some newspaper to keep the sticky pumpkin insides from getting everywhere.
 Doing the work on newspaper also makes it easier to roll the paper up with the pumpkin guts inside when you're done.

 How to Clean Out a Pumpkin for Carving